Dolphin Centrifuge

 1) Oil Cleanliness

-If oil cleanliness levels are maintained at or cleaner than the hydraulic equipment manufacturer's specified requirements, oil can then extrusion companies experience extended life of pumps, valves, and seals, reducing oil-related maintenance costs and problems.
+Maintaining oil cleanliness levels at or beyond the hydraulic equipment manufacturer's specifications can lead to an extended lifespan for pumps, valves, and seals in extrusion companies, thereby reducing maintenance costs and issues related to oil.

-Additionally, an extrusion company could avoid long or short-term detrimental oil-related downtime that could otherwise occur due to contaminated oil (as listed previously under “Harmful Effects…”).
+Moreover, an extrusion company can prevent both long and short-term detrimental downtime associated with oil contamination (as detailed previously under “Harmful Effects…”).

-Currently, the aluminum extrusion industry's average downtime per press is about 125 hours.
-Dolphin Centrifuge customers benefit the most in the area of oil cleanliness because their industrial centrifuge systems enable an extrusion press to operate at its optimum performance and efficiency while reducing oil-related downtime by as much as 98%.
-Secondly, customers have reduced their oil waste disposal and new oil purchases by as much as 99%.
+Presently, the average downtime per press in the aluminum extrusion industry is approximately 125 hours.
+Customers of Dolphin Centrifuge gain significant advantages in oil cleanliness; their industrial centrifuge systems allow an extrusion press to function at peak performance and efficiency, cutting oil-related downtime by up to 98%.
+Additionally, these customers have decreased their oil waste disposal and new oil purchases by up to 99%.

-Thirdly, coolers can operate more efficiently because the heat-causing carbon contamination, which insulates heat within the oil, is removed.
-This efficiency allows the optimum heat transfer to occur as the clean oil passes through the cooler.
+Furthermore, coolers become more efficient as they remove the heat-causing carbon contamination that insulates heat within the oil, facilitating optimal heat transfer as the clean oil circulates through the cooler.

-Thereby less energy is needed to cool the oil; (the centrifuge technology has reduced press operating temperatures by as much as 10 degrees or more in some cases).
+Consequently, less energy is required to cool the oil; centrifuge technology has lowered press operating temperatures by up to 10 degrees or more in certain instances.

 2) Monitoring the Cleanliness of Hydraulic Oil Monthly

-Extrusion companies should keep track of their oil cleanliness levels monthly to know their presses’ operating conditions.
-The oil analyses will show if the oil is in a critical state or not or meet or exceed hydraulic manufacturing specs for oil cleanliness.
-Keeping a monthly track record of the oil cleanliness in extrusion equipment also helps in preventative maintenance.
+Extrusion companies ought to monitor their oil cleanliness levels monthly to assess the operating conditions of their presses.
+Oil analysis can reveal whether the oil is in a critical state or if it meets or surpasses the hydraulic manufacturing specifications for oil cleanliness.
+A monthly record of oil cleanliness in extrusion equipment is also beneficial for preventative maintenance.

-This detection allows a company to prepare and budget for a pump they may need to purchase in the coming months.
-Always take oil samples off the bottom of the sump before sending them to the lab for analysis; taking the sample off the bottom of the reservoir shows a more accurate and correct depiction of the press’s working conditions.
+This early detection enables a company to plan and allocate funds for a replacement pump that may be needed in the near future.
+It is best practice to collect oil samples from the bottom of the sump before sending them for laboratory analysis; this method provides a more accurate representation of the press's operating conditions.

-In general, extrusion companies that do not employ centrifuge technology can have 40 ppm of Iron and 70 ppm or greater of copper.
-In such cases, the pump’s life expectancy decreases from six months to a year.
+Typically, extrusion companies not using centrifuge technology may experience up to 40 ppm of iron and 70 ppm or more of copper, which can reduce a pump's lifespan from six months to a year.

 3) Regular Scheduled Alignment of Pull Back Rams